parthasm/Network-Selection-with-AHP/README.md

 Based on the values of these parameters for each available network and the QoS class selected by the user, a ranked list of the networks are printed or displayed on the GUI.

-Run the 'Demo' class for the GUI mode or the 'Give_Input' for the command-line mode.
+Run the 'Demo' class for the GUI mode and the 'Give_input' class for the command-line mode.

 Note: